aytacserce/aytacserce/README.md

 ## Aytaç Serçe
 ### Frontend Developer from Turkey, combining skills with hard work :man_technologist:

-- ⚡ I have started my development journey in early 2022 and been progressing fast ever since.
+- ⚡ I have returned to active coding in early 2022 and been progressing fast ever since.

-- 🔭 I’m currently doing some voluntary work for friends and family and developing a portfolio site using React.

-- 🌱 I’m currently on a frontend bootcamp provided by <a href="https://www.patika.dev/">patika.dev<a/>
+- 🔭 I’m currently maintaining a code base written in Angular and preparing to develop a new business app in React within a EV Charging Company.

 - 📫 You can reach me on:   <a href="https://www.linkedin.com/in/aytacserce/">
     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>